BoundfoxStudios/alfred-ray-so-workflow/README.md

 It uses the standard settings of ray.so.
 Take a look at the global variables in the workflow to change the standard settings, as well as the default language (which currently is `csharp`).

+## Usage

+* Copy the code you want to beautify
+* Invoke Alfred via "ray" keyword, and optional the language you want to use
+* ray.so will open in your browser, just hit CMD+C to copy the image to your clipboard

 ## Transformations

 As mentioned above, the workflow will do some transformations of your code before opening ray.so.